inveniosoftware/docs-invenio-rdm/docs/contribute/index.md

 ### Translations

 InvenioRDM is used all over the world, but not yet translated to all languages.
-You can make  invenioRDM even more accessible by joining the translation team and helping with translations.
+You can make InvenioRDM even more accessible by joining the translation team and helping with translations.
 Follow the guide [here](translators-guide).

 ### Submit Feedback